flathub/org.qgis.qgis/README.md

 Failed to download sources: module glu: server certificate verification failed.
 CAfile: none CRLfile: none
 ```
 then see: https://github.com/flatpak/flatpak-builder/issues/468 or https://github.com/flathub/shared-modules/issues/230

+### Updating arrow version
+Change tag and commit for arrow in `org.qgis.qgis.json` to version you want to update to.

+Check `cpp/thirdparty/versions.txt` ( [e.g. version 17.0.0](https://github.com/apache/arrow/blob/apache-arrow-17.0.0/cpp/thirdparty/versions.txt) ) file in arrow repo for that version and compare versions of dependencies.
+For each dependency you need to update the url, the downloaded file name, and file name exported to env variable.